Trandolapril (Oral route)

-In addition to the use of trandolapril, treatment for your high blood pressure may include weight control and changes in the types of foods you eat, especially foods high in sodium.
+In addition to the use of trandolapril, treatment for your high blood pressure may include weight control and changes in the types of foods you eat, especially foods high in sodium (salt).
 Your doctor will tell you which of these are most important for you.
 You should check with your doctor before changing your diet.

 Many patients who have high blood pressure will not notice any signs of the problem.
 In fact, many may feel normal.
 It is very important that you take your medicine exactly as directed and that you keep your appointments with your doctor even if you feel well.

 Remember that this medicine will not cure your high blood pressure but it does help control it.
-Therefore, you must continue to take it as directed if you expect to lower your blood pressure and keep it down.
+You must continue to take it as directed if you expect to lower your blood pressure and keep it down.
 You may have to take high blood pressure medicine for the rest of your life.
 If high blood pressure is not treated, it can cause serious problems such as heart failure, blood vessel disease, stroke, or kidney disease.